Asfagus/300Mhz/README.md

 First, I had to create a multiplier and adder in Verilog and run it at a clock speed of 200Mhz, and get positive Setup Slack.
 This is in hw2

-Then we had to run the same design at 300Mhz, and we instantiated synopsys mul-add IPs for pipelined and faster design.
+Then we had to run the same design at 300Mhz, so we instantiated synopsys mul-add IPs for pipelined and faster design.

 Then, we had to add a fifo, to handle the testbench of different clock speed.
 This is in hw4_designhw1